Renadyousef/SWE485-Project-Group1/README.md

 - Saved all processed data for the next phase (model training).

 ---
+###  What We Did in Phase 2
+in this phase we did
+-split the data into train,test
+-trained 3 models
+-evaluted them
+-chose the best fit
+-analyzed whats wrong and applied erorr analysis (underfit,overfit,good fit) and removed highly coroleted column (cheating column)
+---

 ### files in This Repository

-Phase1_Data_Exploration.ipynb   ← Main notebook for data exploration, feature extraction, and TF-IDF transformation
+Phase1_Data_Exploration.ipynb   ← notebook for data exploration, feature extraction, and TF-IDF transformation
 CEAS_08.csv                     ← Original phishing email dataset

-cleaned_CEAS_08.csv             ← Cleaned version after preprocessing and removing duplicates
-artifacts/                      ← Folder containing saved TF-IDF vectorizer, scaler, and feature data files
+artifacts/                      ← Cleaned data Folder containing saved TF-IDF vectorizer, scaler, and feature data files
-README.md                       ← Project documentation and team details
+phase 2   ← notebook for models training and evaluation README.md                       ← Project documentation and team details